Dr Javier Gonzalez

 - HL30156: Integrative Exercise Physiology

 Betts, J., Chowdhury, E., Gonzalez, J., Richardson, J. D., Tsintzas, K. and Thompson, D., 2016.
-Forthcoming.
-INVITED REVIEW Breakfast - Is it the most important meal of the day.
+INVITED REVIEW Is breakfast the most important meal of the day?
 Proceedings of the Nutrition Society

 Fuchs, C., Gonzalez, J., Beelen, M., Cermak, N., Smith, F., Thelwall, P., Taylor, R., Trenell, M., Stevenson, E. and van Loon, L. J. C., 2016.
 Sucrose ingestion after exhaustive exercise accelerates liver, but not muscle glycogen repletion when compared to glucose ingestion in trained athletes.
 Journal of Applied Physiology